Post-Acceptance Checklist: Essential Steps After Receiving Your

 -

-grading systems, and classroom expectations in your host country
+academic culture, grading systems, and classroom expectations in

 -